Dutch student loan system (also for EU students)

-Effective from 1 September 2015, a new student loan system in the Netherlands will replace the old system of grants and loans.
-On 20 January 2015, the Dutch Senate approved the legislative proposal 'Loans for students in higher education', thereby clearing the way for the introduction of a new student loan system in the Bachelor's and Master's phases.
-For students who enrolled in a Bachelor's or Master's programme before that date, a transitional arrangement may apply.
+In 2015, a new student loan system in the Netherlands replaced the old system of grants and loans.
+On 20 January 2015, the Dutch Senate approved the legislative proposal 'Loans for students in higher education', thereby clearing the way for the introduction of a new student loan system in the bachelor's and master's degree phases.

 - EU Students are still required to work for 56 hours a month to be able to arrange the loan.
-The loan will cover the full tution fees.
+The loan will cover the full tuition fees.

 Working in the Netherlands for EU Students